oversword/super-small-state-machine/README.md

 Applies any changes in the given `action` to the given `state`.

-Proceeds to the next node if the action is not itself a directive or return.
+Proceeds to the next node if the action is not itself a goto or return.

 ```javascript
 const instance = new S()